Blotter: Two face drug charges after traffic stop - Salisbury Post

 • Auto Zone on Tuesday reported a fake $100 bill in the 300 block of East Innes Street.

-• A man on Tuesday reported a hit and run in the 1400 block of South Jake Alexander Bouleveard.
+• A man on Tuesday reported a hit and run in the 1400 block of South Jake Alexander Boulevard.

 Rowan Diagnostic Clinic to have vaccine drive-thru Thursday, Friday